How do I place an AP® exam order?

 Where do I get the Join Code to complete the join step on the MyAP site?

 Join Codes are subject, teacher, and period specific.
-Please see your AP® teacher ASAP to complete the step by October 11, 2019 for the Fall registration period, and between January 25 – February 21, 2020 for the Spring registration period.
+Please see your AP® teacher ASAP to complete the step by the applicable deadline.

-What if I miss the Fall October 16 deadline to submit fees?
+What if I miss the deadline to submit fees?

 Can I cancel my exam?